When was the last time you actually looked at a lab report and wondered, “Why does this number matter?”

 - Integrate Bayesian dosing calculators that accept a single trough and output an AUC estimate.

-When setting up these features, involve the pharmacy informatics team to make sure the therapeutic ranges are up‑to‑date and that the alert thresholds are clinically meaningful Easy to understand, harder to ignore..
+When setting up these features, involve the pharmacy informatics team to confirm that the therapeutic ranges are up‑to‑date and that the alert thresholds are clinically meaningful Worth keeping that in mind.
+Nothing fancy..

 Case Study Highlights